Mastering FAQ

 What is the difference between Mastering and Stem Mastering?

-Do i really need a separate Master for additional formats?
+Do i really need a separate master for additional formats?

 1